top of page

 We now move on to consider the second part of Daniel’s prophecy (Dan.9:26b-27).
 In Matthew 24:15-31 the Lord Jesus tells us that there will be a literal fulfilment of this part of Daniel’s prophecy.
 This prophecy covers a full seven-year term, and its end will be clearly seen by all (Matt.24:32-33).
 Paul reminds the Thessalonian Christians of this fact in 2 Thessalonians 2:1-5.

 Some Jews came to know through prophecy that the Messiah had been born in their midst.
-In Matthew 2 we read of how wise men from the east came to Herod’s Palace and enquired, ‘2 “Where is He who has been born King of the Jews?
+In the book of Matthew 2:2-5a we read of how wise men from the east came to Herod’s Palace and enquired, ‘2 “Where is He who has been born King of the Jews?
 For we have seen His star in the East and have come to worship Him” 3 When Herod the king heard this, he was troubled, and all Jerusalem with him.
 4 And when he had gathered all the chief priests and scribes of the people together, he inquired of them where the Christ was to be born.
-5 So they said to him, “In Bethlehem of Judea, for thus it is written by the prophet‘ (Matt.2:2-5a).
+5 So they said to him, “In Bethlehem of Judea, for thus it is written by the prophet ‘ (NKJV).

-The Jews of the first century A.D. knew the prophecies of Daniel and from them should have known too the year that Christ the Messiah was to die.
-The Jews were and still are fastidious in their studies.
+The Jews of the first century A.D. knew the prophesies of Messiah’s birth.
+They also knew the prophecies of Daniel and from them should have known the year that Christ the Messiah was to die.
+The Jews were and still are fastidious in all their studies.
 We, like them, need to give careful study to the prophecies of old (Acts 17:11).

-In such matters, as we read the second part of Daniel’s prophecy we know that as soon as the treaty as referred to in Daniel 9:27 is signed then we shall know the year of Christ's second coming.
-God’s timings are perfect, and we might expect this to be very precise, right down to the last day, hour, and minute.
+In such matters, when we read the second part of Daniel’s prophecy (Dan.9:26b-27) we know that as soon as the treaty referred to in Daniel 9:27 is signed then we shall know the year of Christ's Second Coming.
+At that point in time we would be wise to mark off on a calendar each day that passes, for then the final timeclock of this Age will be ticking.
+God’s timings are perfect, and we might expect them to be very precise, right down to the last day, hour, and minute.

 Christ’s death on the cross was not a random event.
 Its timing is recorded for us in detail as to the day, hour, and minute (Matt.27:46; Mark 15:34).
-Prior to His Second Coming we are not told of the day, hour, or minute (Mark13:32).
+However, prior to His Second Coming we are not told of the day, hour, or minute (Mark13:32).
 This keeps us vigilant in watchfulness and prayer (Mark 13:33-37).
 Jesus tells us to ‘take heed, watch and pray; for you do not know when the time is’ (Mark 13:33 NKJV).
 He tells us to watch for the day (Matt.24:42) and the hour (Matt.25:6).
-If we knew the hour of His Coming then there is a danger of us being unprepared in the time leading up to that day (Matt.25:5,8-12).
-If we know the hour then there is a danger that ‘he will find you sleeping’ in the lead up to it (Mark 13:36).
-Instead, His command to us all is ‘watch’ (Mark 13;37; Matt.25:13) and ‘pray’ (Luke 21:36).
+If we knew in advance the day and hour of His Coming then there is a danger of us being unprepared in the time leading up to that day and hour (Matt.25:5,8-12).
+If we knew of the hour then there is a danger that ‘he will find you sleeping’ in the lead up to it (Mark 13:36).
+Instead, His command to us all is to ‘watch’ (Mark 13;37; Matt.25:13) and ‘pray’ (Luke 21:36).

-Jesus knows the dangers of unpreparedness of the day or the hour for it causes sleepy attitudes amongst Christians.
+Jesus knows the dangers of unpreparedness of the day and the hour for it causes sleepy attitudes amongst Christians.
+This is a major warning to Christians (Matt.25:1-13).
 That’s why in Gethsemane He told His disciples to watch and pray (Mark 14:32,34,38).
 Without watchfulness and prayer, when He comes, will He find faith on the earth?
 (Luke 18:8).

 Without watchfulness and prayer, two other consequences can be noted.
 The first is the consequence of a callous and careless attitude towards fellow Christians.
 This is noted in the parable of the evil servant (Matt.24:45-51) who ‘says in his heart, ‘my master is delaying his coming’’ (Matt.24:48 NKJV).
 The second is that ‘the love of many will grow cold’ (Matt.24:12 NKJV).